NEC4

 1. What a compensation event is.
 Your site team doesn't need to know the 19 categories of clause 60.1 by heart.
 They need to know: if the Client, the Project Manager, or anyone working for them does something that affects our cost or time, tell the commercial team immediately.

 2. What the 8-week rule means.
 If we don't notify within 8 weeks of becoming aware, we lose the entitlement.
-Not just delay that bit — we lose it entirely.
+Not just delay it — we lose it.
 The NEC4 eight-week time bar guide is worth sharing with the team.

 3. What counts as "becoming aware."
 Receiving a late instruction.
 Being told by the Project Manager that information won't arrive on the required date.
 Discovering a ground condition that doesn't match the site investigation.
 Any of these start the clock.

 4. The early warning process.
-For risks (not yet events), the site team should flag anything that could go wrong — including contractor-caused risks.
+For risks (not yet events), the site team should flag anything that could go wrong — even contractor-caused risks.
 These go into the early warning register.

 5. Who to tell and how fast.
 Establish the escalation path: site supervisor or site engineer → site commercial manager → lead QS.
 Target: any potential CE notified to the commercial team within 24 hours of the site team becoming aware.